 What Can Be Done

-Support implementation of newly amended Federal Rule of Evidence 702 in courts, requiring that theories must be based on sound scientific method.
+Implementing Federal Rule of Evidence 702 (amended in December 2023) requires that theories presented in court must be based on sound scientific method.

 The Rule 702 standard is utilized in the federal court system and by a majority of states.